 Lume is a deodorant brand targeted to women that claims it’s “clinically proven to control odor for 72 hours.”
-The brand also claims to be healthier than commercial alternatives, stating that their deodorant is “naturally derived” using “skin safe synthetics” and contains no aluminum.
+The brand also markets itself as healthier than commercial alternatives, describing their deodorant as “naturally derived” using “skin safe synthetics” and no aluminum.

 Lume worked with a private, for-profit consulting firm called Princeton Consumer Research to test the effectiveness of their products.

 The study found that Lume was more effective at blocking odor than Native deodorant and Schmidt's.

 We have a few issues with this study.

 First, how is "odor blocking" determined?
 Is it just a Princeton Consumer Research employee smelling the trial participants and assigning a score?
 Because the full study isn't published, we have no way to tell.

 There is no comparison or proof that Lume is effective for odor blocking at 72 hours, even though the core of Lume's marketing claims is that the deodorant blocks odor for 72 hours.

 We recommend that consumers disregard results from company-funded clinical trials that are not published in peer-reviewed medical or scientific journals.
 There is too much potential bias involved for the results to be useful in our opinion.

 Ask yourself when was the last time that you saw a company-funded clinical trial that had unfavorable results.